Ardalan1234/LinuxCommands/mysql_commands.md

 sort the rows returned by a SELECT statement based on one or more columns:
 - `SELECT column1, column2, ...
 FROM table ORDER BY column1, column2, ...
 [ASC | DESC];`

+restrict the number of rows returned by a query:
+- `SELECT column1, column2, ...
+FROM table LIMIT [number_of_rows] [OFFSET offset_value];`

+combine the result sets of two or more SELECT statements into a single result set or if you want to include all rows, including duplicates, use the UNION ALL operator instead of UNION:
+- `SELECT column1, column2, ...
+FROM table1 UNION SELECT column1, column2, ...
+FROM table2;`

+combine rows from the same table based on a related condition or relationship within the table:
+- `SELECT a.column, a.column, ..., b.column, b.column. ...
+FROM table AS a INNER JOIN table AS b ON a.column = b.column;`

+a view is a virtual table that is derived from the result of a query:
+- `CREATE VIEW view_name AS SELECT column1, column2, ...
+FROM table WHERE condition;`

+an index is a data structure that improves the speed of data retrieval operations on database tables:
+- `CREATE INDEX index_name ON table_name (column1, column2, ...);`

+group rows in a result set based on one or more columns:
+- `SELECT column1, aggregate_function(column2) FROM table GROUP BY column1 HAVING condition;`